Environment Variable07 Jun 2015 • Leave Comments

 ~in variable settings, omit double quotes.
 In all other cases, this does not matter.

-~/.profileis the place to put stuff that applies to your whole session, such as programs that you want to start when you log in (but not graphical programs, they go into a different file, i.e.
+~/.profileis the place to put stuff that applies to your whole session of a login shell (like zsh), such as programs that you want to start when you log in (but not graphical programs, they go into a different file, i.e.

-~/.bashrcis the place to put stuff that applies only to bash itself, such as alias and function definitions, shell options, and prompt settings.
+~/.bashrcis the place to put stuff that applies only to Bash only, such as alias and function definitions, shell options, and prompt settings.
 (You could also put key bindings there, but for bash they normally go into

 ~/.bash_profilecan be used instead of